 “John,” I was solicitous.
 “You did promise to give up smoking.”

 “Ugh, this Dalli is really an old nag,” John looked at me meaningfully.
 “Okay, okay.
 Gosh, this feels good,” getting his last drag from the cigarette.
 “Jesus, I’m bushed.”

 With that, he flicked the ashes onto his untouched Caesar’s salad, and stuck his half-smoked cigarette in the lettuce leaves.
 The salad dressing quickly snuffed the dying embers.
 In slow motion, as though it had acquired a life of its own, it oozed and flowed around and underneath the lettuce leaves--white against spots of dark grey on a bed of green.

-I so desperately wanted the Asian man not to have seen that.
-I could imagine him asking for the doggie bag for his wife and kids back home.
+I so desperately wanted the Asian man not to have seen that, imagining him wanting to ask for a doggie bag for his wife and kids back home.
 But as I peeped over John’s shoulder, I saw he was gone.
 The now vacant table was being cleaned up.
 Nobody except me seemed to have noticed.

 A window in my mind flung open and I saw a wretched little town in a life lived long ago.
 I had dreamt of getting out of that town, of that place with its pancake plains of sugar cane plantations as far as the eye could see, unremittingly monotonous, dulling my senses and numbing my mind.
 I had wanted to get out of that medieval society where everyone had their proper place in the hierarchy of things, everyone acting their roles like puppets on strings, where each generation was condemned to follow their parents’ footsteps.
 I had wanted to get out of that never-ending scene of misery and poverty.
 I had wanted to forget the blank look on peasant faces as they stared at us inside our Pontiac during a visit to the hacienda, when my father would stop briefly so he could talk to the incargado.